 The Kingman RC Modelers…

-The club members, themselves, spent many days running graders, rollers, water trucks… and a LOT of shovels!
-The members built and painted the ramada, installed the fences, and then enjoyed flying at this new site.
+The club members spent several days getting the site ready for the club to use by running graders, rollers, bringing in water trucks, and using a LOT of shovels!
+The members built and painted the ramada, installed the fences, and then enjoyed flying at their new private flying site.

 Even today the non-profit Kingman Modelers Inc still remains a tenant of the Park, alongside other (for profit) corporations such as American Woodmark, UPS and Cantex, providing a safe and private (club-only) RC flying facility more than 25 years later, and the only way to get a key is to be a member!

 Various field improvements were made in the years after the site was established, but the largest push towards modernizing and improving the field has happened only in the past few years, spearheaded by multi-term Club President Rob Sawyer.
 And while this has lead to some rifts within the club, the improvements always seem to pass their club votes with impressive majorities, and once finished everyone seems to use and enjoy the upgrades regardless!

 As a result, the club can now boast of having concrete flying pads and walkways in the pit area as well as at the control line circle, TWO outhouses, secure club storage, and in 2014 a wonderful aero-fabric runway surface was first laid down that was expanded over the next few years to cover most of the existing dirt runway and even the pit areas as well, allowing for cleaner and safer operations, the use of jet turbine models at the site, and more flying enjoyment by all!
 And it hasn’t stopped there…